Skip to product information

 Description:

-This book analyzes how over the last two decades, immigration regimes in three, primary refugee-receiving states in the Global North – Canada, Australia, and the UK – have engaged with allegations about witchcraft-driven violence made by asylum seekers coming from Anglophone countries across the African continent.
+This book analyzes how over the last two decades, immigration regimes in three primary refugee-receiving states in the Global North — Canada, Australia, and the UK — have engaged with allegations about witchcraft-driven violence made by asylum seekers coming from Anglophone countries across the African continent.
+The work intervenes at the nexus of anthropological, historical, legal, developmental, and human rights literatures to offer fresh insights into extrajudicial violence and global migration.

 Biography